Prediction and control of slip-free rotation states in sphere assemblies: Ensure that all 's are equal

-In a 4DOF bearing, Eq.\ (\ref{eqA:srw_ij}) holds for any two spheres $i$ and $j$ as explained in the former section.
-To build a more complex 4DOF bearing, one can connect two given 4DOF bearings following a certain sufficient connecting rule.
-Before two 4DOF bearings $A$ and $B$ are connected, each of them has an independent parameter $c$ which we call $c_A$ and $c_B$, that describe the bearing state according to Eq.\ (\ref{eqA:srw_ij}), which holds for any two spheres $i$ and $j$ in the bearing as we followed in the previous section.
-If we want to form another 4DOF bearing by connecting $A$ and $B$, we need to make sure that the way of connecting enforces $c_A=c_B$ for the bearing state.
-This can be done by involving two spheres of each bearing to couple the two parameters $c_A$ and $c_B$.
-To involve two spheres of each bearing we need to establish at least two contacts.
+There are two options of how to extend a 4DOF assembly.
+One way is to connect two 4DOF assemblies $A$ and $B$.
+Before they are connected, each of them has an independent parameter $c$ which we call $c_A$ and $c_B$, that describe the slip-free state according to Eq.\ (\ref{eqA:srw_ij}), which holds for any two spheres $i$ and $j$ in the assembly.
+If we want to form another 4DOF assembly by connecting $A$ and $B$, we need to make sure that the way of connecting enforces $c_A=c_B$ for the slip-free state.
+This can be done by involving two spheres of each assembly to couple the two parameters $c_A$ and $c_B$.
+To involve two spheres of each assembly we need to establish at least two contacts.